dingusagar/AmITheAsshole-Classifier/reports/midterm.md

 We used **TF-IDF Vectorizer** from `sklearn` to convert the text data into numerical features.
 TF-IDF (Term Frequency-Inverse Document Frequency) assigns weights to words based on their importance in a document relative to the entire dataset.
 This method captures the relevance of each word, helping the models learn meaningful patterns.

-Support Vector Classifier (SVC) is a powerful supervised learning algorithm used for binary and multi-class classification tasks.
+The Support Vector Classifier was chosen for its robustness in binary & multi-class classification tasks, and its effectiveness in handling high-dimensional feature spaces.
 SVC works by finding a hyperplane that best separates data points of different classes in a high-dimensional space.
-For our AITA dataset, we used a linear kernel to train the SVC, given the binary nature of the labels (`yta` vs. `nta`).
+For this project, the binary nature of the AITA labels (`yta` vs. `nta`) makes SVC a fitting choice, as it can define clear decision boundaries between the two classes.
+The use of a linear kernel is particularly suitable given the straightforward relationship we aim to capture between input features and labels.
+The model's ability to maximize the margin between classes helps mitigate the potential impact of noisy data and imbalances.

 - **Feature extraction:** Text embeddings were used for clustering.
 These embeddings were obtained via scikit-learn's TfidfVectorizer function, with `max_features=50`.
 - **Training:** The model was trained on labeled data after text cleaning and vectorization.
 We used SMOTE to balance the dataset, and used a train-test split of 0.3.
 We also stratified on `verdict` to obtain a more even dataset.

 #### Logistic Regression

+Logistic Regression serves as a baseline for this project due to its simplicity and interpretability.
+Its use is grounded in the need for a straightforward, transparent model to establish initial performance metrics and provide insight into the linear relationships between input features and the AITA verdicts.

 Logistic Regression is a statistical method for binary classification that models the probability of a label based on input features.
 It assumes a linear relationship between the input variables and the log odds of the outcome.
 This simplicity makes it a strong baseline classifier.